Patent Box: relevant IP profits: total gross income of a trade

 Head 1 is amounts that are recognised as revenue under generally accepted accounting practice (GAAP) and taken into account as credits in calculating the corporation tax profits of the trade in an accounting period.

-IAS 18 defines revenue as the gross inflow of economic benefits such as sales of goods and royalties.
+Revenue is defined in GAAP as the gross inflow of economic benefits such as sales of goods and royalties.

 Where a company does not draw up accounts for an accounting period in accordance with GAAP, it must still include under Head 1 any amounts that would have had to be recognised had GAAP principles been applied.